 For more information on the Road Scholar program and how to book a Road Scholar presenter, go to Illinois Humanities Road Scholar web site. https://www.ilhumanities.org/program/road-scholars-speakers-bureau/

-Phil has released a new CD, seven tracks of toe-tapping old-time and bluegrass tunes and songs.
+Phil’s latest CD contains seven tracks of toe-tapping old-time and bluegrass tunes and songs.
 With guitar, banjo, and bass accompaniment from wonderful musicians, Some Come to Tarry is a great listen for dulcimer and traditional music fans.

 Few musicians play the hammered dulcimer.
 Fewer still sing while accompanying themselves on this fascinating instrument, whose name means “beautiful song.”
 Phil Passen does both.